Shape Selection Tools

 To add to an existing selection, hold down the

-In this mode, any newly defined areas are removed from previously cast selection(s).
+In this mode, any newly defined areas are removed from previously created selection(s).
 This mode allows a selection to be modified or reduced in ways not possible by making a single selection.
 Any other selection tool can be used to make subsequent removals.

 For example, if a circular selection is made with the